-How about you?
-Do you ever struggle to find a few minutes of peace and quiet to yourself?
 It’s understandable.
 Society constantly tells us we need to do and give more, more, more.
 But I’m here to tell you that you don’t.
 Whether you want some downtime to read a great book or take a nap, you need and deserve at least some time to yourself.
 Here’s how you can get it.

 *This post contains affiliate links.
 Please see my full disclosure statement for more information.

 1. Wake Up Early or Stay Up Late

 All of the traditional advice out there will tell you to get up before your kids do in the mornings.
 While waking up early to start the day with a cup of coffee and the Word does sound like a great way to begin a fantastic day, it simply isn’t always going to be possible.

 If you can manage to drag yourself out of bed in the mornings–that’s great!
 But if you prefer to stay up after the kids have gone to bed to have your quiet time then instead, that’s okay too.
 It doesn’t matter when you have your quiet times, just as long as you do.